Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Algorithm

 \subsection{Tree building algorithm}

-The primed sum in~\eqref{eq:derivative_unique_configs} runs over all unique configurations of the arguments $(J_1, J_2)$ of $T$.
-Here, unique is defined as all tuples are sorted internally $J_1<J_2$ and the string of tuples is sorted as well.
+The primed sum in eq.~\eqref{eq:derivative_unique_configs} runs over all lexicographically unique configurations of the arguments $(\jcal_1, \jcal_2)$ of $T$.
+Lexicographically unique implies that all tuples are sorted internally $\jcal_1<\jcal_2$ and the string of tuples is sorted as well.
 Two tuples are sorted by sorting them first by their first entry and then by second entry.

 The generation of all unique pairs can be approached in at least two ways.
-We can either take all $J$s and find all possible ways of distributing them as pairs.
-In this case, we will have to filter out all the repeated configurations due to ordering in the arguments of $T$ and in the string.
-Alternatively, we can construct all pairs and select the matching combinations of the pairs with respect to the given $n_{i}$.
-We will only consider the latter alternative since the generation of all permutations scales with $n!$ where $n=\sum_i n_i$,i.e. the number derivatives.
+We could take all $\jcal$s independently and find all possible ways of distributing them as pairs.
+The available $\jcal$s are determined by the occupation numbers in the states that are determining the matrix elements in the unitary transformation matrix.
+If the occupation number vector is $\vec{n}=(2,2,2)$ (as in the example), the available $\jcal$s are $(\jcal_1, \jcal_1, \jcal_2, \jcal_2, \jcal_3, \jcal_3)$, i.e. we derive each twice with respect to each \jcal.
+In the case of independent generation of all combinations, we would have to filter out all the repeated configurations due to ordering in the arguments of $T$ and in the string.

+Alternatively, we can incrementally create all orderings in a tree-like structure.
+By tracking the ordering as we progress, we can avoid the generation of forbidden configurations.
+We will only consider this second alternative since the generation of all permutations scales with $n!$ where $n=\sum_i n_i$, i.e. the number derivatives and the task of computing all combinations is unnecessary.

 We start with vector $\vec{n}=(n_{1},n_{2},\dots,r_{N})$.
-Since we consider only sorted tuples and a globally sorted string of tuples, we build all valid pairs $(J_i,J_k)$ with the first $J_i$ corresponding to the smallest non-zero $n_{i}$.
-A pair is valid if the $J_i<J_k$ for a pair $\left(J_{i},J_{k}\right)$ and the pair is bigger or equal to the previous selected pair.
-We proceed in a recursive manner and modify the vector $\vec{n}$ by subtracting one from $n_i$ and $n_k$ and select again all valid pairs.
-In total, we build a tree of the form in Figure \ref{fig:derivation_tree_222}.
-Each level of the tree represents one level of recursion.
-The vectors in round parentheses represent the vector $\vec{n}$ after picking the tuple in brackets.
-All valid combinations of $T$ can be enumerated by following the branches of the tree.
-The algorithms stops if no valid pair can be found for a given vector $\vec{n}$ or if $\vec{n}=\vec{0}$.
-Some of the branches are not continued because the following tuple is smaller than the previous one (first termination condition).
-In the example, $[1,2]<[1,3]$ and we abort the branch.
-This branch will not result in a sorted combinations of tuples.
+Since we consider only sorted tuples and a globally sorted string of tuples, we build all valid pairs $(\jcal_i,\jcal_k)$ with the first $\jcal_i$ corresponding to the smallest non-zero $n_{i}$.
+We proceed in a recursive manner and modify the vector $\vec{n}$ by subtracting one from $n_i$ and $n_k$ and select again all valid pairs in the next step of the tree.
+A pair is valid if the $\jcal_i<\jcal_k$ for a pair $\left(\jcal_{i},\jcal_{k}\right)$ and the pair is greater or equal to the previous selected pair.